pongchanan/inventory_software/README.md

 ### 2. Configure environment

 Create root `.env` and copy values from `backend/.env.example`.
-Fill in values required by your local setup.
+Fill in values required by your local setup — including S3 credentials for image storage.

 ### 3. Start backend + frontend